yesidc/image-captioning/README.md

 4. Train the model

 ## Dataset
-The image captioning model can be trained on the following datasets:
+The image captioning model can be trained and subsequently evaluated on the following datasets:

 - [COCO](https://cocodataset.org/#home)
 - [Flickr8k](https://www.kaggle.com/adityajn105/flickr8k)